adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP29CERT1
 Certificate of less than one academic year in Military Technologies And Applied Sciences.
-Cert. less than one academic yr in Military Technologies & Applied Sciences.
+Cert. <1 academic yr in Military Technologies & Applied Sciences.

 CIP29CERT2
 Certificate of at least one but less than two academic years in Military Technologies And Applied Sciences.
-Cert. at least one but less than two academicyrs in Military Technologies & Applied Sciences.
+Cert. >1<2 academicyrs in Military Technologies & Applied Sciences.

 CIP29ASSOC
 Associate degree in Military Technologies And Applied Sciences.
 Assoc. deg. in Military Technologies & Applied Sciences.

 CIP29CERT4
-Award of more than two but less than four academic years in Military Technologies And Applied Sciences.
+Award of at least two but less than four academic years in Military Technologies And Applied Sciences.
-Award more than two but less than four academicyrs in Military Technologies & Applied Sciences.
+Award >2<4 academicyrs in Military Technologies & Applied Sciences.

 CIP29BACHL
 Bachelor's degree in Military Technologies And Applied Sciences.